solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 I'll use my  [imperial sheet](http://bit.ly/ImperialSheet) and [Bdodae](https://www.bdodae.com/) to show how to apply the steps from above.
 Once you get familiar with the method, it'll be easy to apply it to other profit calculators/sheets as well.

-**5.1) Imperials**
+## 5.1) Imperials

-**Example: Milk Tea Boxes with the Imperial sheet** __Prep 1)__ Which rare mats does Milk Tea have? __Milk__.
+**Milk Tea Boxes with the Imperial sheet**
+__Prep 1)__ Which rare mats does Milk Tea have? __Milk__.
 Next-best box that doesn't use rare mats? __Pickled Vegs__.
 __Prep 2)__ Nothing to do here since the only rare mat in the recipe is milk \:)
 __Step 1)+2)__ The goal is to find a price for milk at which the profits on the Milk Tea box and Pickled Vegs box match.
 Here's how it would look like on the imp sheet.
 I'm using 600 cooking mastery and 780 turn-in mastery in the clip.

 {% include youtube.html id="oMUZf7gtdYU" %}

-In this example, milk has a true value of 14900 when making milk tea boxes compared to Pickled Veg boxes.
+In this example, milk has a true value of `14,900` when making milk tea boxes compared to Pickled Veg boxes.
-It's important to take the milk-less alternative (Pickled Vegs here) into account because we could make 310k/box on those without using any milk.
+It's important to take the milk-less alternative (Pickled Vegs here) into account because we could make `310k` per box on those without using any milk.
 The difference in profit is created by using milk.

 ## 5.2) Market Cooking

-**Example: Organic Feed with Bdodae**
+**Organic Feed with Bdodae**

 __Prep 1)__ Which rare mats does Organic Feed take? __Milk and Meat__.
 Which one are we solving for? __Meat__ (this choice is up to you).
 Next best recipe that doesn't use rare mats? __Vinegar__ .